 Their day-to-day activities get shattered, and their socio-occupational functioning is highly disrupted.
 Deadlines are missed, and procrastination is common since either they are fatigued or porn consumption becomes a priority.

 Social life gets highly disrupted, particularly for those who are married or have a partner.
 Sexual dysfunction due to pornography is not uncommon and additionally hampers the sexual health of the relationship.

-By this point when the individual realizes how things have been shaping in his/her life – of not being able to live an adaptive lifestyle, socio-occupational functioning is disrupted, pending work is piled up over the head, haven’t been sleeping well, losing or distancing from loved ones- this hits a spell of low mood.
+By this point when the individual realizes how things have been shaping in his/her life – not being able to live an adaptive lifestyle, socio-occupational functioning is disrupted, pending work piled up over the head, not sleeping well, losing or distancing from loved ones- this hits a spell of low mood.

-The individual upon realizing what has happened to him while he was immersed into the sea of problematic porn watching behavior, triggers a series of depressive symptoms- experiences low mood, feel enormously guilty, develops negative thoughts about self, self-esteem is affected, experiences worthlessness, experiences difficulty in attention and concentration and so on.
+Individual upon realizing what has happened to him while he was immersed in the sea of problematic porn-watching behavior, triggers a series of depressive symptoms- experiences low mood, feel enormously guilty, develops negative thoughts about self, and self-esteem, experiences worthlessness, experiences difficulty in attention and concentration and so on.